Scotty-Scott-1/portfolio_v3/README.md

 ## Related projects

-Coming soon Fraiseberry V3 intended for public release.
+Coming soon Fraiseberry V4 intended for public release.

 ## Authors

+Currently studying Cyber Security at Holberton and looking for job oppourtunies.

 https://www.linkedin.com/in/solomon-william-b88401a3